cesar-rolli/ytgo/readme.md

 Shorthand|Name|Usage
 :--:|:---------:|:-----:|
--f | --1080p | Set 1080p resolution for your link
+-F | --1080p | Set 1080p resolution for your link
 -2 | --1440p | Set 1440p resolution for your link
 -4 | --2160p | Set 2160p resolution for your link
--d | --720p | Set 720p resolution for your link
+-D | --720p | Set 720p resolution for your link
--a | --audio | Download only the audio from your link -h | --help | help for ytgo
+-A | --audio | Download only the audio from your link -h | --help | help for ytgo
--l | --link string | Paste your link between quotation marks
+-L | --link string | Paste your link between quotation marks

 # Technologies